erikhyrkas/snakes/training_data/llama-wiki-6.md

 * Official language: Korean
 * Currency: North Korean won (although the US dollar is also widely accepted)
 * Total area: 46,500 square miles (120,000 square kilometers)

-**References**
-For further reading on North Korea, consult reputable sources such as:

-* The World Factbook by the CIA
-* Wikipedia articles on related topics

-Note: This article provides a basic overview of North Korea.
-For more in-depth information, please consult additional resources.
 <end>

 Write a wiki article about Dubai.<start>**Dubai**